isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2023-11-14-post-Year end newsletter 2023.md

 <ul>
 <li><a href="">The Nature Kakis movement</a> was launched on the 27th of May during the Festival of Biodiversity </li>
 <ul>
-<li>The first 8 Nature Kakis Chapters were recognised (Boon Lay, Bukit Gombak, Marymount, Moulmein-Cairnhill, Nee Soon South, Pasir Ris-Central, Punggol and Taman Jurong)</li>
+<li>The first 9 Nature Kakis Chapters were recognised (Boon Lay, Bukit Gombak, Marymount, Moulmein-Cairnhill, Nee Soon South, Pasir Ris-Central, Punggol Coast, Punggol West and Taman Jurong)</li>
 <li>The newly recognised chapters attended the <a href="">first induction talk</a> on Biodiversity and Wildlife Management</li>
 </ul></ul>
 <li><b>August</b></li>